OSCC-Project/iMCP/README.md

 ## iMCP
-The iMCP is a mcp server for iEDA.You can use it to communicate with iEDA Tools when using LLM Model such as Qwen3, DeepSeek etc.
+The iMCP is a mcp server for iEDA.You can use it to communicate with iEDA Tools when using LLM Model such as Qwen3、GPT、Claude etc.

 ## Supported Tools
 - Run opensource tool iEDA with script.